-Since file handling in SAS is very much important, if you want to work as data science developer in financial analytics.
+Since file handling in SAS is very much important if you want to work as a data science developer in financial analytics.

 Your input observations are critical in data analysis

 The below example is having one input dataset and two output datasets.
-Your input file contain many observations.
+Your input file contains many observations.
 The requirement is you need to split into multiple files or datasets.

 DATA New-Dataset-Name-1 (OPTIONS) New-Dataset-Name-2 (OPTIONS); SET Old-Dataset-Name (OPTIONS); IF (insert conditions for Dataset1) THEN OUTPUT New-Dataset-Name-1; IF (insert conditions for Dataset2) THEN OUTPUT New-Dataset-Name-2; RUN;